19hours/sg-statutes/Acts/Amusement Rides Safety Act.md

 “certificate of compliance” means a certificate of compliance issued by the Commissioner of Civil Defence under section 36(4)(a) in respect of the fire and rescue management system of an amusement ride;

+“coin-operated ride” means any device which —

+(a) is fixed to a non-moving base; and

+(b) upon the insertion of any coin, slug, token, plate or disc, operates as a ride for children;

 “Commissioner” means the Commissioner of Amusement Rides Safety appointed under section 3(1);

-“Commissioner of Building Control” means the appropriate Commissioner of Building Control appointed under section 3(1) of the Building Control Act (Cap.
-29);
+“Commissioner of Building Control” means the appropriate Commissioner of Building Control appointed under section 3(1) of the Building Control Act;

 “Commissioner of Civil Defence” means the Commissioner of Civil Defence appointed under section 6 of the Civil Defence Act (Cap.
 42) and includes any public officer or member of the Civil Defence Force who is designated by the Commissioner of Civil Defence to act in his place for the purposes of this Act;

-“coin-operated ride” means any device which —

-(a) is fixed to a non-moving base; and

-(b) upon the insertion of any coin, slug, token, plate or disc, operates as a ride for children;

 “component”, in relation to an amusement ride, means any part in the entire assembly of parts that make up the amusement ride, and includes —